OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/README.md

 ### Python Point of Truth
 Please refer to the scripts in [NMEA-Parser/src/main/python](../NMEA-Parser/src/main/python).
-The homonyms are to be take in the directory mentioned above.
+The homonyms are to be taken from the directory mentioned above.

 ### TCP and REST, in short
 TCP implementations exist in the NMEA world (OpenCPN, SeaWi, ...).
 When a client connects to a TCP server, then the TCP server starts feeding the client with